-First, you need to establish the cause – and it can range from being a straightforward issue to solve such as a stuck router, to a temporary problem affecting your neighbourhood, to something you’ll need an engineer’s support to fix.
+First, you need to establish the cause – it can range from being a straightforward issue you can solve yourself, to a temporary problem affecting your neighbourhood, to something you’ll need an engineer’s support to fix.

 How do I measure my broadband speed?

 Broadband speed is a mixture of download speed and upload speed.
 Both are measured in megabits per second (mbps).
 The download speed is the one most often cited.

 It takes just a few moments to measure your connection speed with our straightforward broadband speed test.
 All you need to do is enter your postcode and we’ll run a check.
 You can choose to have the results emailed to you if you want a record.